uppsaladatavetare/datavetenskap.nu/content/english/posts/2023/04-05_syjunta_med_dv.md

 title: Sewing session with DV
 date: 2023-04-05 11:22:52
 thumbnail: "/img/2023/syjuntaApr.jpg"
-authors: ["Informationsansvarig"]
+authors: ["Studiesocialt ansvarig", "Informationsansvarig"]
 tags:
-  - "Info"
+  - "Evenemang"
-  - "Alla"
+  - "Uppsala datavetare"

 ---
 Do you have 500+ patches at home just lying around, a naked overall or just a lack of good company?
 Then we are happy to announce that it's time for a sewing session! 🧵 Bring your overall and sewing kit to the section house on April 13th, and we will pimp ourselves up for all the fun to come 😎🌟.